 Friday the 13th is not nearly as violent as you might remember — I think it is pretty tame compared to what you see on cable TV nowadays — and there is no nudity, so I’m struggling to come up with a good reason for its unparalleled success.

-It’s pretty amazing that this little production has become such a big part of the American pop-culture.
+It’s truly amazing that this little production has become such a big part of the American pop-culture.
 Friday the 13th has the production values of a porn film — it’s really nothing but a series of murder sequences stitched together by a flimsy storyline.
 Yet there is something about it, especially if you grew up in the ’70s and ’80s, that is simply irresistible — it never fails to tickle me.

 Although relatively well-directed by Sean S. Cunningham (The New Kids), there are plenty of reasons to dislike Friday the 13th.
 It steals shamelessly from two much better movies: Mario Bava’s Bay of Blood (1971) and John Carpenter’s Halloween (1978).
 Brain De Palma’s Carrie (1976) also inspired a few sequences.

 In the end the film’s bravura finale redeems the whole thing.
 The final confrontation is still a stunning sequence.
-Besides the over-the-top ending, what one remembers after it’s all over is Harry Manfredini’s (Swamp Thing and Spring Break) creepy score and Tom Savini’s (Dawn of the Dead and The Burning) make-up effects.
-The amateurish production elements give the movie a nice “drive-in” vibe.
-The sequels are much more polished thus less interesting than the original.
+Besides the over-the-top ending, what one remembers after it’s all over is Harry Manfredini’s (Swamp Thing) creepy score and Tom Savini’s (Dawn of the Dead) make-up effects.

+Friday the 13th does give you something to munch on while you are savoring the cheap thrills.
 This movie, more than any other slasher from the era, purports the theory that the killer is a defender of puritan values.
-The young people are usually murdered right after doing something amoral (casual sex) or illegal (drugs).
-Deliberately or not, Victor Miller’s (A Stranger Is Watching) script pits a maniac with a strict moral code against the “final girl,” arguably a progressive, liberal idea.
-It’s something to munch on while you are savoring the cheap thrills.
+The young people are usually murdered right after doing something amoral (casual sex) or illegal (drugs) — a maniac with a strict moral code is pitted against the “final girl,” arguably a progressive idea.

 Conclusions & Final Thoughts: